oracle-livelabs/oci-core/oci-fullstackdrs/pre-switchover/pre-switchover copy 2.md

     ````
     ![disconnect node0](./images/disconnect-mushop-node0-new.png)

-4. From the existing Cloud Shell,Connect to MuShop App VM **mushop-xxxxx-1**, replace `publicipnode1` with the public IP address of mushop-xxxxx-1.Refer task 1.11 to get the public IP address of mushop-xxxxx-1.
+4. Repeat steps 2.1,2.2,2.3 for mushop-xxxxx-1.From the existing Cloud Shell,Connect to MuShop App VM mushop-xxxxx-1, replace `publicipnode1` with the public IP address of mushop-xxxxx-1.Refer task 1.10 to get the public IP address of mushop-xxxxx-1.

     ````
     <copy>ssh -i mushoppk opc@publicipnode1</copy>